 Prague loves beer – so much that they’ve created a unique experience centred around it: the Prague beer spa.
 Thinking of visiting a beer spa in Prague and not sure where to start?
-Don’t miss this practical guide to help you plan your trip.
+Or wondering why you would even want to visit a beer spa in the first place?
+Read right on my friends.

 If you’re wondering “what the heck is a beer spa?” or even “why would I want to bathe in beer?” fret not – this guide will walk you through everything you want to know – the whys, hows and practical tips for your beer spa experience.